 Morissa Rothman-Peirce '13

-Rothman-Pierce will examine the illustrations found in different editions of Alice in Wonderland to create a Web exhibit and linoleum prints from her own artistic renderings.
+Rothman-Pierce examine the illustrations found in different editions of Alice in Wonderland to create an exhibit and linoleum prints from her own artistic renderings.

 Ben Snyder '13